ggurbet/casperfyre-backend/README.md

 Adjust your .env configuration vairables to fit your instance.

+### Database

+You will need to create the database itself manually. e.g. "casperfyre-db"

-First time pinging the server will build database and create admin account.
+Then, the first time pinging the server will build the tables inside the given named database and create an admin account.

 Find admin credentials in apache log.
 Example: